 Today is your final day and there are no activities planned.

 No accommodation is provided for tonight, unless you are continuing on with us, however we are able to book you additional accommodation in Freetown.
 Please ask at the time of booking.

-Border information: If you are leaving at Freetown.
-You will exit Sierra Leone at Freetown Airport.
+Border information: If you are leaving at Freetown, you will most likely exit Sierra Leone at Lungi Airport.

 We intend following the planned route but exact night stops cannot be guaranteed.
 It sometimes happens that we decide to make a change to our basic planned itinerary.
 This may be for a variety of reasons - climatic, road or bureaucratic conditions may demand it.
 By their very nature overland itineraries need to be flexible and the regions that we are travelling through are often unpredictable.
 We run adventure journeys in off the beaten track areas, often in areas without western infrastructure.
 You should expect that some these areas do not adhere to western safety standards.